Artists-for-Humanity/web-dev-curriculum/web-dev-curriculum/lesson3/lesson3.md

 In the main section, we added a series of <span style="color:white; background-color:gray;padding:3px; border-radius:4px; ">p</span> tags with information about you, an <span style="color:white; background-color:gray;padding:3px; border-radius:4px; ">image</span> of yourself, and a <span style="color:white; background-color:gray;padding:3px; border-radius:4px; ">link</span> to one of your favorite websites.

-# Step 3: Styling Your Website
+# 🎨 Step 3:Styling  Your Website

 Now that we have our HTML structure set up, we can add some styling to our website.
 Open your style.css file and add the following code: